hamzahalneshmi/Landslide-Prediction-System/README.md

-# A distributed management system for landslide prediction and classification based on WSNs and IPv6
+# A management system for landslide prediction and classification based on IoT, WSNs and IPv6, supports two languages (English / Chinese)

 The primary objective behind the development of this website is to create a comprehensive management tool and user interface.
 This platform aims to offer managers and decision-makers a more transparent view of the gathered data while addressing several key objectives, which can be summarized as follows: